 04 of 06

 Most of the artworks in the Peggy Guggenheim Collection, among Italy's most important museums for modern art, were acquired by American socialite Peggy Guggenheim, who was a patron of the arts throughout her lifetime.
 The museum contains works from the most famous European and American artists of the first half of the 20th century, including Pablo Picasso, Jackson Pollock, and Alexander Calder, and it also hosts special exhibitions throughout the year.
 The Peggy Guggenheim Collection is located in Palazzo Venier dei Leoni, Guggenheim's former home on the Grand Canal, not far from the Galleria dell'Accademia.Continue to 5 of 6 below.

 Not to be confused with the Accademia in Florence, which houses Michelangelo's David and a lot of Tuscan art, Venice's Galleria dell'Accademia boasts its own stunning treasures, most of which are of Venetian heritage.
 The greats of Venetian painting from the 14th to the 18th centuries are represented, including Paolo Veneziano, Giovanni Bellini, Giorgione, Titian, and Tiepolo.

 06 of 06

 Save time by buying a Venice Museums Pass from Select Italy.
-The San Marco Square Pass includes admission to the 4 major sites on Piazza San Marco plus one additional museum.
+The San Marco Square Pass includes admission to the four major sites on Piazza San Marco plus one additional museum.
 The Museums Pass gives admission to 11 museums, including two on Murano and Burano Islands.
 Cards are valid for three months from the pick-up date.